Roshan-keshri/UrbanVoice/README.md

 <div align="center">

-If you found this project useful or interesting, consider giving it a ⭐ on GitHub — it helps others discover it!
+If you found this project useful or interesting, consider giving it a ⭐ on GitHub!

 </div>